brelevenix/geo-quizz/README.md

 }
 ```
 Each geojson feature must contain the following properties:
-* name: name of the entity to be guesses
+* name: name of the entity to be guessed
 * center: center of the geojson object

 ### Tregor Islands
-Based on the Top20 Tregor islands callsified by their surface
+Based on the Top20 Tregor islands classified by their surface
 Data extracted from OpenStreetMap

 ### Brittany Islands
-Based on the Top20 Brittany islands callsified by their surface
+Based on the Top20 Brittany islands clasified by their surface
 Data extracted from OpenStreetMap